mini-mind/VSMBD/README.md

 ## Train & Test

 Commands for train&test can be seen in `runner.sh`.
+Some ablations can be seen in `runner2.sh` and `runner3.sh`.
 Here we show some basic commands.

 Pre-training:
 ``` bash